 This is because Eraser is made up of 41% glyphosate combined with a surfactant for increased strength.
 These ingredients work actively in plants to destroy them from the inside out.
 A week after you’ve sprayed, you’ll notice how the weeds simply shrivel up and die.

 Once you’ve successfully rid an area of weeds, go back and clean up the dead plants, as the active ingredients in Eraser will remain a few days after it’s done its job.
 If you have animals, keep them away from that area during the weed killing phase; as well as for at least 2 days after your weeds are dead.

 The ingredients in Eraser are not natural, but rather chemical; so some caution is recommended.

-But you should be more careful with your grazing animals.
+More caution should be used with your grazing animals though.
 They may not be as discerning when eating grass or weeds, so remove them from the area when you spray and wait about 7 to 9 days before allowing them near the area again.

 Eraser is relatively safe for humans & animals, but precaution is always advised during the application process.
 Wear gloves while spraying, and a mask would be a good idea too—especially if it’s windy.